-You’ll start by taking one to five semesters of Liberal Arts and Sciences (LAS) courses.
+You’ll start by taking 1-3 semesters of Liberal Arts and Sciences (LAS) courses.
 All LAS courses are offered 100% online – even those with labs!
 The number of semesters students take during the LIFE Core sequence varies depending on how many previous courses they transfer in, their personal preferences, and the availability of spaces in the OTA Professional Sequence (Phase 2, below).

 Contact your admissions counselor to learn more about your timeline.
 They can review your previous college transcripts to make a preliminary plan.